 The ACLU made these recommendations to improve the health and safety of women incarcerated in county jails, including transgender women:

-Adopt reproductive health and sexual assault policies outlined in ACLU’s “Reproductive Health Care in California Jails: A Tool to Assess and Reform Policies and Practices.”
+- Adopt reproductive health and sexual assault policies outlined in ACLU’s “Reproductive Health Care in California Jails: A Tool to Asses and Reform Policies and Practices.”